SokoraDesu/.github/profile/README.md

 # Welcome!

-Welcome to Nebula!
+Welcome to Sokora!
 You have somehow found this organisation, so we congratulate you.
 [Join here!](https://discord.gg/c6C25P4BuY)

 ## The bot is being developed, so stay tuned for updates!